-Note: I wrote this blog a year ago, which means it’s no longer the Year of the Dragon.
-This year, 2013, we are celebrating the Year of the Snake… and Jaden Hair has a brand new cookbook out!
-Be sure to check out Healthy Asian Favorites from Steamy Kitchen.
+Note: I wrote this blog in 2012, which means it’s no longer the Year of the Dragon.
+If you’re planning a Chinese New Year celebration, be sure to check out Healthy Asian Favorites from Steamy Kitchen.

 Gong Xi Fa Ca!
 That’s Mandarin for “wishing you prosperity.”
 The Chinese New Year holiday is based on a lunisolar calendar, which calculates both lunar and solar activity.
 Each Chinese year is associated with one of twelve symbolic zodiac animals: Dragon, Rooster, Dog, Pig, Rat, Ox, Tiger, Rabbit, Snake, Horse, and Ram (or Goat).
 In 2012, the Chinese will welcome the Year of the Dragon.
 The holiday is celebrated with 15 days of fireworks and feasting, leading up to a traditional Lantern Festival on the first full moon of the Chinese year.